extrapreneur/.github/README.md

 ### How to create a personal access token

 [Creating secrets for a repository](https://docs.github.com/en/actions/how-tos/write-workflows/choose-what-workflows-do/use-secrets#creating-secrets-for-a-repository) using your own personal access token set as environment variable `TOKEN`

-`github.repository_owner` return the owner of the repository, see [GitHub context: repository_owner](https://docs.github.com/en/actions/reference/workflows-and-actions/contexts#github-context)
+`OWNER` environment variable is the owner of the repository.

 #### Running app locally